-- Students may not distribute party invitations on school grounds unless they are given to the entire class. - ♦ Only non-edible treats will be allowed to be given out (even in goodie bags).
-All food distribution, at any time during the school day, must be cleared with the school nurse.
+- Students may not distribute party invitations on school grounds unless the entire homeroom is invited to the party. - Only non-edible treats will be allowed to be given out (even in goodie bags).
+All food distribution, at any time during the school day, must be cleared with the school nurse. - Parents may join their child for a breakfast treat or spend time after 7:20 am to about 7:45 am in the cafeteria on their birthday.
+Two friends may join the birthday breakfast, in the company of the birthday child's parents.